 They will need to be quarantined at either an on-base pet boarding facility or can stay with you at a pet-friendly TLF on-base.

 There is also the option of fostering by families on base.
-You can find a family that will keep your pup for you while they’re in the waiting period.
+You can find a family in a local base Facebook page that will keep your pup for you while they’re in the waiting period.
 Just make sure you verify that this is allowed at your gaining base.

 Power of Attorney

 Most of the time when you use a transportation service for your pup, they require a Power of Attorney.
 Make sure to have a copy of the POA on hand and give the original to the transportation service.

 You can get a free POA at your installation’s legal office!
 Yay for free!

 Wait, what about the kennel?